{{ result.summaryTitle }}

 Budget target

-The portion of an optional usable disk budget allowed for this syslog workload.
+The portion of usable disk allowed for the modeled syslog workload after leaving operator headroom.

 References: